Nana Ama McBrown: Honors and awards

-McBrown has acted in many movies and has a number of awards including Best English Actress, Best Actress in a Leading Role, Best Traditional movie and Best Story at the 2011 Kumawood Awards.
-She also won the favorite Actress at the 2016 Ghana Movie Awards and Eurostar Best Dressed Female Celebrity on the red carpet at the 2016 Ghana Movie Awards.
-She also won Golden Actress in a comedy movie with the movie SideChic Gang at the Golden Movie Awards in 2018.
+McBrown has acted in many movies and has several awards including Best English Actress, Best Actress in a Leading Role, Best Traditional Movie, and Best Story at the 2011 Kumawood Awards.
+She also won the Favorite Actress award at the 2016 Ghana Movie Awards and Eurostar Best Dressed Female Celebrity on the red carpet at the 2016 Ghana Movie Awards.
+She also won Golden Actress in a Comedy Movie with the movie SideChic Gang at the Golden Movie Awards in 2018.

 In 2020, she was awarded the Radio and Television Personality Awards TV Female Entertainment Show Host Of The Year 2019–2020.
 She also picked the TV Female Presenter Of The Year 2019–2020 award.

 In 2020 she won the award for Outstanding Woman Brand Influencer at the third edition of the Ghana Outstanding Women Awards (GOWA).

 In March 2021, she was awarded the Female Actor of the Year in the Entertainment Achievement Awards.

+In November 2024, McBrown was honored at the Ghana Leadership Awards as the Media Personality of the Year.

+Surgery

+Surgery In 2013, she was involved in a life-threatening motor accident on the George Walker Bush Highway near Lapaz in Accra at around 2 a.m on January 30, 2013.
+The accident left her with a fractured hand.
+She underwent surgery after the accident.
+However, she went for another surgery in 2021 in Germany for correction.